kitparl/chat-application/README.md

 # ChatApplication

-**Version:** 1.0.0
-**Author:** Pranshu Singh Bisht

 ## Description

 ChatApplication is a simple, real-time chat application built using Node.js and Express.
 It uses `socket.io` for real-time, bidirectional communication between clients and the server.
 The application supports multiple users interacting in real-time and displays timestamps for messages using the `moment-timezone` library.
-The project also includes `@mdi/font` for utilizing Material Design Icons to enhance the user interface.

 ## Features
 - Real-time messaging between multiple users